thedeepakchaturvedi/TechSurf-Submission-PS1/README.md

 ### HOW TO RUN ON LOCAL HOST

 - Download/Clone this project
-- Run following commands on the terminal
+- Run following commands on the terminal in the project directory

 `pip install -r requirements.txt`